Ketamine-Assisted Therapy (KAT)

 - a medical evaluation by Dr. Sharp or Dr. Withrow to ensure you qualify for use of the medication;

-- experiential sessions or journeys with ketamine administered either sublingually, intranasally or via intramuscular injection;
+- experiential sessions or journeys with ketamine administered either sublingually (under the tongue), intranasally (through the nose), orally or via intramuscular shot (injection);

-- Integration coaching between ketamine sessions during which the material from your journey is explored to maximize its benefit to your health and wellbeing.
+- Integration Coaching between ketamine sessions to explore the material from your journey and maximize its benefit to your health and wellbeing.

 Our KAT program is informed by the non-pathologizing healing orientations of Somatic Experiencing, polyvagal resilience, and Internal Family Systems, as is all our work.
 This blended orientation allows KAT to be useful in conjunction with any or all components of our other functional medicine programs.